Skip to content

 sub-config.png

-3.3 Publish a Message and Confirm Message Processing
+3.3 Publish the Message and Confirm Message Processing

 When the publisher publishes a message as shown below, the message will be forwarded by the DataFlux Func main program to the message_handler(...) function for processing: